 TMJ Treatment in Holmdel, Brick & Oakhurst

-The dentists at Bella Dental provide TMJ treatment to patients in Monmouth and Ocean counties.
-Contact us at one of our three NJ offices to learn more and schedule an appointment.
+Bella Dental provides treatment for TMJ in Monmouth and Ocean County, NJ.
+Contact us today to schedule an appointment.

 The temporomandibular joint (TMJ) connects the jawbone to the skull.
 TMJ disorders often cause discomfort in the cheek, jaw, or ear areas and can affect normal jaw function.